Editor’s Note: This story was updated April 19.

 - Phase 1C: Continuing.
 Covers other essential workers and people ages 16-64 with underlying medical conditions that put them at risk for severe cases of COVID-19.

-- Phase 2: Expected to begin May 31.
+- Phase 2: Continuing.
 Covers all Chicagoans 16 and older.

 Children will likely not be vaccinated until the summer or later, Arwady has said.